 One of less glamorous parts of dog ownership is picking up after their bowel movements!
 Our dogs poo has always been dealt with on site, even when we lived in a unit in Auckland with hardly any garden.
 Here’s how:

 You need a special compost for the poo.
 Poo from meat eaters – cats, dogs, people etc have pathogens that can make us sick if we touch it.
 (On the other hand manure from horses, cows and other vegetarians animals is awesome in your compost).
 Cat poo is particularly bad and don’t go anywhere near if your a pregnant.

-Another option, which we did in the unit when we were short on space, was to take an old crate; Ensure there are holes/ slits in the side; Fashion a hole in the centre of the base and snuggley fit a pvc pipe into the hole (use an off cut from somewhere, a building site perhaps? keep your eye out); Dig a hole big enough bury the crate; Turn the crate upside down, bury it in the hole; The PVC pipe will be the only thing sticking up out of the ground, use this as the shoot to put the poo down.
+Another option (see photos below), which we did in the unit when we were short on space, was to take an old crate; Ensure there are holes/ slits in the side; Fashion a hole in the centre of the base and snuggley fit a pvc pipe into the hole (use an off cut from somewhere, a building site perhaps? keep your eye out); Dig a hole big enough bury the crate; Turn the crate upside down, bury it in the hole; The PVC pipe will be the only thing sticking up out of the ground, use this as the shoot to put the poo down.
 Plant something in front of it and no one will ever know its there.

 The holes in the side are so the worms can escape if the water table rises.
 The crate itself is just so your hole doesn’t cave in.